 Approximately 250,000 Canadians, suffer from epilepsy [18].
 Meanwhile, the prevalence of sleep apnea, the most common sleep disorder, has been estimated at 2-4% in adults [20].
 EEG is key to the diagnosis of epilepsy, sleep disorders, and other neurological diseases.
 A large center such as the Toronto Western Hospital can perform over 12,500 EEGs annually.
 EEG and other tests for epilepsy are estimated to account for >21% of the direct costs of caring for epilepsy patients [18].
 Visual interpretation of EEG by trained specialists has the drawbacks of being slow, expensive, and inefficient.
 Furthermore, these drawbacks make it difficult to provide EEG-based diagnostics in smaller communities in Canada and internationally.

-Our project will address these needs by producing two prototype systems - one for conventional EEG data from large Canadian hospitals, and one integrated with the smartphone EEG recording system developed by the Bhutan Epilepsy Project for use in rural and remote settings by healthcare professionals without EEG training.
-For large Canadian hospitals, there will be several benefits:
+There will be several benefits associated with building a low cost EEG analysis system:

 1) Timeliness.
 The use of automated algorithms to prune EEG records will reduce the human input needed to review each record.
 Meanwhile, careful task decomposition may allow much of the required human input to be provided by available non-EEG trained health care workers.
 Specialists may be called upon to provide input only on ambiguous cases, thus allowing a large proportion of records to be screened in near real-time without specialist input.